Skip to main content

 Gujari Mahal

 Built in the 15th century by Raja Man Singh Tomar for his queen, Mrignayani, Gujari Mahal is a monument of love.
 According to popular tradition, since none of the eight queens were able to produce a heir for the king, he finally married a milkman’s daughter called “naani”, whom he named “mrignani” ((meaning beautiful eyes).
 Since Mrignayani wasn’t of royal heritage, Mansingh Tomar has to build a separate palace for her.
-Hence the Gujari Mahalc came into being.
+Hence the Gujari Mahal came into being.

 Gujari Mahal now houses Archaeological Museum.